Citrus Registry and Resource Injection

 To make the conversion simpler between the two forms, there are two intention actions called Convert field to @BindToRegistry method and Convert method to @BindToRegistry field that can convert such fields to their corresponding method forms and back.

-annotated fields and methods when those fields don’t have any other annotation on them.
-In case of converting methods to fields, the method must have a single return
+The intentions are available on the name of @BindToRegistry annotated fields and methods when those fields don’t have any other annotation on them.
+In case of converting methods to fields, the method must have a single return statement, in order for the intention to be available.

 The conversions happen as follows: